 However, it is not just the homes of the fuel poor that need upgrading.
 Whilst these homes are most in need, the impact of leaky homes on energy bills and carbon emissions across the country is substantial.
-We were pleased to see that the Government has set out a phased approach to improving the housing stock with an aspiration ‘for as many homes as possible to be EPC Band C by 2035 where practical, cost-effective and affordable’.
+We were pleased to see that the Government has set out a phased approach to improving the housing stock in various documents with an aspiration ‘for as many homes as possible to be EPC Band C by 2035 where practical, cost-effective and affordable’.
 Whilst we welcome this aspiration, we believe that it should be enshrined in law and for this reason we are promoting the Domestic Properties (Minimum Energy Performance) Bill.

 Enshrining these two targets in law and requiring the Governemnt to develop a more detailed plan of action would prevent any future government disregarding the target, would provide the certainty needed to trigger vital investment in the sector and would encourage innovation.
 The Bill, which has been introduced by Sir David Amess MP during the last Parliamentary session, had cross-party support from notable parliamentarians, including Sir Graham Brady and Sir Edward Davey.
 The Bill will now be introduced by Lord Don Foster.